enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/admin/install.rst

 * it cannot be used in a network as nodes communicate through the database
 * General low performances and persistence issues inherent to HSQLDB

-Just edit JQM_ROOT/conf/db.properties file to reference your own database.
+Just edit JQM_ROOT/conf/resources.xml file to reference your own database and delete or comment JQM_ROOT/conf/db.properties.
-It contains by default sample configuration for Oracle and HSQLDB, but MySQL is also supported.
+It contains by default sample configuration for Oracle, HSQLDB and MySQL which are the three supported databases.
+(HSQLDB is not supported in production environments)

 .. note:: the database is intended to be shared between all JQM nodes - you should not create a schema/database per node.

-Afterwards, place your JDBC driver inside the "lib" directory. **It must be renamed jdbcdriver.jar**.
+Afterwards, place your JDBC driver inside the "ext" directory.

 Then stop the service.